Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ![Structure of an SLPK file](D:/i3s-spec/format/images/figure-15.png)

-*Figure 10: Example of an SLPK with BASIC folder layout.*
+*Example of an SLPK with BASIC folder layout.*

 The *3dNodeIndexDocument.json.gz*, *features/0.json.gz* and *SharedResource.json.gz* correspond to 3dNodeIndexDocument, featureData and SharedResource documents of the Scene Layer, and are JSON with GZIP compression.